Exabyte-io/documentation/docs/workflow-designer/overview.md

 ## [Components of the Interface]()

 The Workflow Designer is structured into three main building blocks, and has the typical initial default appearance as shown in the picture below when a new workflow is being created from scratch.
 In the image below, the three main components are outlined in red.
-To access their respective documentation pages, **click** on the image below.
+To access their respective documentation pages, **click** on the image below:

 <img src="/images/workflow-designer-initial.png" usemap="#mapname">